paualberti/Config/yrst.md

 ### Setting the layout

-> [!TIP]
-> This command will activate the layout, prepare the set of your current one just in case.

 ```
 setxkbmap -layout us -variant yrst
 ```

-If you want it to be a permanent layout feel free to change the name yrst for an existing one after solving the repeated layout issue.
+If you want it to be a permanent layout it can be done by substituting an existing layout, such as "basic" or "colemak"

 </details>